ChimeraTK/cppext/README.md

 }
 ```

+## Known issues
+* Bad things will happen if more than std::numeric_limits<size_t>::max write operations have been performed in total, since the internal indices will then overrun.
+This can be fixed by smarter index handling.
+* Asynchronous continuations launch an internal thread which will not terminate (until the main routine terminates).
+Some properly working shutdown mechanism has to be found.
+* The "output" queue in an asynchronous continuation might overrun, which is not handled.
+At least different handling policies should be defined.
+* read_available() and write_available() are unreliable in some situations.
+Remove them all together?

 ## Possible extensions
 Some ideas how the future_queue could be extended in future:
 * Extend push_overwrite() for multi producer scenarios.